DanielBird/Automation-Engine/README.md

 # To get started using the template

-5 monobehaviour scripts are required in the scene:
+Monobehaviour scripts required in the scene:

 | Monobehavior            | Function
 |----------|----------|